git-commit-id/git-commit-id-maven-plugin/README.md

 ==================================
 [![Build Status](https://secure.travis-ci.org/ktoso/maven-git-commit-id-plugin.svg?branch=master)](http://travis-ci.org/ktoso/maven-git-commit-id-plugin)

-git-commit-id-plugin is a plugin quite similar to https://fisheye.codehaus.org/browse/mojo/tags/buildnumber-maven-plugin-1.0-beta-4 fo example but as buildnumber only supports svn (which is very sad) and cvs (which is even more sad, and makes bunnies cry) I had to quickly develop an git version of such a plugin.
+git-commit-id-plugin is a plugin quite similar to https://fisheye.codehaus.org/browse/mojo/tags/buildnumber-maven-plugin-1.0-beta-4 fo example but as buildnumber at the time when I started this plugin only supported CVS and SVN, something had to be done.
+I had to quickly develop an git version of such a plugin.
 For those who don't know the previous plugins, let me explain what this plugin does:

 Use cases
 =========